Opportunity and Inclusive Growth Institute

 Robert D. Putnam is the Peter and Isabel Malkin Professor of Public Policy at Harvard University.
 He is a member of the National Academy of Sciences, a fellow of the British Academy, and past president of the American Political Science Association.
 In 2006, Putnam received the Skytte Prize, the world's highest accolade for a political scientist, and in 2012, he received the National Humanities Medal, the nation’s highest honor for contributions to the humanities.
 Notable publications include Making Democracy Work and Bowling Alone: The Collapse and Revival of American Community, both among the most cited (and bestselling) social science works in the last half century.
 His most recent book, Our Kids: The American Dream in Crisis, a New York Times bestseller, chronicles the growing gap in opportunity for American youth.

 William Spriggs serves as chief economist to the AFL-CIO and is a professor in the Department of Economics at Howard University.
 In his role with the AFL-CIO, he chairs the Economic Policy Working Group of the Trade Union Advisory Committee to the OECD, and he serves on the board of the National Bureau of Economic Research.
 Formerly, he served as assistant secretary for the Office of Policy at the U.S. Department of Labor.
 He has also held senior roles with the Economic Policy Institute, the National Urban League, the U.S. Small Business Administration, the U.S. Department of Commerce, the Joint Economic Committee of Congress, and the National Commission for Employment Policy.

-David W. Wilcox is the director of the Division of Research and Statistics, Board of Governors of the Federal Reserve System.
-Previously, he served as deputy director of R&S, assistant secretary for economic policy at the Treasury Department, senior economist on the staff of the Council of Economic Advisers, an economist and senior economist at the Board of Governors, and a member of the board of editors for the American Economic Review.
+David W. Wilcox was the director of the Division of Research and Statistics, Board of Governors of the Federal Reserve System, from 2011 through the end of 2018.
+Previously, he had served as deputy director of R&S, assistant secretary for economic policy at the Treasury Department, senior economist on the staff of the Council of Economic Advisers, an economist and senior economist at the Board of Governors, and was a member of the board of editors for the American Economic Review.